Line of Actual Control: Overview

-The term "line of actual control" is said to have been used by Chinese premier Zhou Enlai in a 1959 note to Indian prime minister Jawaharlal Nehru.
+The term "line of actual control" is said to have been used by Chinese premier Zhou Enlai in a 1959 note to Prime Minister of India Jawaharlal Nehru.
 The boundary existed only as an informal cease-fire line between India and China after the 1962 Sino-Indian War.
-In 1993, India and China agreed to respect of the 'Line of Actual Control' in a bilateral agreement, without demarcating the line itself.
+In 1993, India and China agreed to respect the "Line of Actual Control" in a bilateral agreement, without demarcating the line itself.

-In a letter dated 7 November 1959, Zhou proposed to Nehru that the armed forces of the two sides should withdraw 20 kilometres from the so-called McMahon Line in the east and "the line up to which each side exercises actual control in the west".
-Nehru rejected the proposal stating that there was complete disagreement between the two governments over the facts of possession:
+In a letter dated 7 November 1959, Zhou Enlai proposed to Jawaharlal Nehru that the armed forces of the two sides should withdraw 20 kilometres from the so-called McMahon Line in the east and "the line up to which each side exercises actual control in the west".
+Nehru rejected the proposal stating that there was complete disagreement between the two governments on what territory each side controlled:

 It is obvious that there is complete disagreement between the two Governments even about the facts of possession.
 An agreement about the observance of the status quo would, therefore, be meaningless as the facts concerning the status quo are themselves disputed.

 Scholar Stephen Hoffmann states that Nehru was determined not to grant legitimacy to a concept that had no historical validity nor represented the situation on the ground.

-During the Sino-Indian War (1962), Nehru again refused to recognise the line of control: "There is no sense or meaning in the Chinese offer to withdraw twenty kilometers from what they call 'line of actual control'.
-What is this 'line of control'?
+During the Sino-Indian War (1962), Nehru again refused to recognise the line of control: "There is no sense or meaning in the Chinese offer to withdraw twenty kilometres from what they call "line of actual control".
+What is this "line of control"?
 Is this the line they have created by aggression since the beginning of September?
-Advancing forty or sixty kilometers by blatant military aggression and offering to withdraw twenty kilometers provided both sides do this is a deceptive device which can fool nobody."
+Advancing forty or sixty kilometres by blatant military aggression and offering to withdraw twenty kilometres provided both sides do this is a deceptive device which can fool nobody".